JEA wants you to be ready and safe when a disaster strikes. Proper handling and operation of your portable generator is a big part of that.

-- Look at the fuel consumption of your generator.
-Be sure you purchase enough fuel containers and fuel to run your generator for a few weeks.
+- Be sure you purchase enough fuel containers and fuel to run your generator for a few weeks.
 Do not store the fuel indoors or anywhere near your generator.

-- If you don’t have the proper extension cords, purchase those and store them with the generator.
+- Be sure to purchase the proper extension cords and store them with the generator.

 - If you don’t have a suitable, safe location for your generator (outside your home and garage where it won’t get wet), build a small generator enclosure in a good location where it can be run when needed.

 - Run your generator every two months to make sure it's running properly.
 Generators that sit for long periods of time with old fuel may not run when needed.

 - Consider calling an electrician to have a transfer switch installed in your home so it’s safe and convenient to power your home from the generator when the time comes.

 Thousands of people relied on portable generators after Hurricane Katrina in 2005.
 Unfortunately, misuse of portable generators killed at least five people and made dozens of others seriously ill.
 Follow these safety rules when operating your generator:

 - Register your generator with JEA to avoid injury or death of JEA employees working on power lines.